 - A. Face coverings required.
 Face coverings must be worn by all persons in public places except as provided in Sections 6(B) and (C). - B. Persons not required to wear face coverings.
-Face coverings are not required to be worn by the following persons: - 1.
-Children.
-Children 10 years of age and under. - 2.
+Face coverings are not required to be worn by the following persons:

+- 1. Children.
+Children under the age of 5. - 2.
 Wearing face covering poses certain risks.
 Persons for whom wearing a face covering poses a substantial mental or physical health, safety, or security risk such as persons who have trouble breathing or are unconscious, incapacitated, or otherwise unable to remove the face covering without assistance.
-For this exception to apply to any person claiming that wearing a face covering poses a substantial mental or physical health risk: (i) the person must present a valid document from a physician or other health care practitioner licensed, accredited, or certified to perform specified health care services, including mental health services, consistent with State law, specifying the medical necessity for not wearing a face covering and the date on which the person may begin wearing a face covering again; and (ii) the public place is unable to provide goods, services, or activities outdoors to the person or to the adult accompanying a child 10 years of age or under.

-- 3. Certain employees.
+For this exception to apply to any person claiming that wearing a face covering poses a substantial mental or physical health risk: (i) the person must present a valid document from a physician or other health care practitioner licensed, accredited, or certified to perform specified health care services, including mental health services, consistent with State law, specifying the medical necessity for not wearing a face covering and the date on which the person may begin wearing a face covering again; and (ii) the public place is unable to provide goods, services, or activities outdoors to the person or to the adult accompanying a child 5 years of age or under. - 3.
+Certain employees.
 On-duty employees of the public place for which workplace safety regulations promulgated by the State Safety and Health Codes Board, or face covering rules established by an applicable Executive Order of the Governor or an Order of Public Health Emergency by the State Health Commissioner, apply. - C. Circumstances when face coverings are not required to be worn by any persons.
 Face coverings are not required to be worn by persons in the following circumstances: - 1.
 Outdoor activities.
-While persons are engaged in outdoor activities in public places such as parks and other open spaces, provided that minimum physical distancing established by any applicable Executive Order of the Governor or Order of Public Health Emergency of the State Health Commissioner is maintained. - 2.
+While persons are engaged in outdoor activities in public places such as parks and other open spaces, provided that at least six feet of distance, or any greater minimum physical distancing established by state law, is maintained. - 2.
 Eating or drinking.
 While a person is eating food or drinking a beverage. - 3.
 End of waiver of Virginia Code § 18.2-422.
 When the waiver of Virginia Code § 18.2-422, currently established in EO 67, Section (C)(3), or as it may be further amended or superseded, ends. - D. Responsibility of adults accompanying minors.
-Adults accompanying minors between the ages of 10 years old and 17 years old must attempt to prompt the minor to wear face coverings while in public places.
+Adults accompanying minors between the ages of 5 years old and 17 years old must attempt to prompt the minor to wear face coverings while in public places.